RBrynsvold/Capstone/proposal.md

 # Project Proposal: Literary Analysis with NLP in collaboration with Terminal Labs

 __Goal__: Gain some insight about literary texts using NLP.
-I haven't settled yet on the exact analysis I wantto do, but some ideas I've had floating around are:
+I haven't settled yet on the exact analysis I want to do, but my candidate ideas are:
 * Predicting authorship of books, based on other works by that other (training set = one set of his/her books, test set = another set)
 * Grouping books by thematic elements via latent feature analysis (SVD/PCA/as appropriate)